 Blue light or high-energy visible (HEV) light is emitted from digital devices and is causing greater and greater concerns about long term exposure.
 It is already known that blue light can affect sleep and concentration but studies are also indicating that it can cause long term retinal damage, particularly in kids whose young eye have more sensitivity to environmental influences.

-How to Protect Your Children from CVS
+How to Protect Your Children from Computer Vision Syndrome

 With the increasing use of and dependence upon digital devices it is important to teach your children good habits to protect their eyes while they are young.
 Understanding the risks and dangers of prolonged screen time should be taught at an early age.
 Here are some tips for safe computer and digital device use to reduce digital eye strain and prevent the negative effects it can have on your children’s eyes and vision.